 - 2.16.4.3.1.2.
 The Contractor is required to conduct or participate in two (2) QIPS approved by DHCS.
-If Contractor holds multiple managed care contracts with DHCS, Contractor is required to conduct or participate in two (2) QIPS for each Contract. - 2.16.4.3.1.2.1.
-One (1) QIP must be an internal quality improvement project (IQIP). - 2.16.4.3.1.2.2.
-One (1) QIP must be a DHCS facilitated statewide collaborative. - 2.16.4.4.
+If Contractor holds multiple managed care contracts with DHCS, Contractor is required to conduct or participate in no more than two (2) QIPS for each Contract. - 2.16.4.3.1.2.1.
+One (1) QIP must be an internal quality improvement project (IQIP), the requirements of which may be met by the completion of the Medicare QIP process. - 2.16.4.3.1.2.2.
+One (1) QIP must be a DHCS facilitated statewide collaborative in accordance with applicable DPL(s) as indicated in Section 2.1.5. - 2.16.4.4.
 Implement the QIP requirements, in a culturally competent manner; - 2.16.4.5.
 Evaluate the effectiveness of QIP interventions, completed in a reasonable time period as to generally allow information on the success of performance improvement projects in the aggregate to produce new information on quality of care every year; - 2.16.4.6.
 Plan and initiate processes to sustain achievements and continue improvements; - 2.16.4.7.
 Submit to DHCS and CMS, comprehensive written reports, using the format, submission guidelines and frequency specified by DHCS and CMS.
 Such reports shall include information regarding progress on QIP requirements, barriers encountered and new knowledge gained.
 As directed by DHCS and CMS, the Contractor shall present this information to DHCS and CMS at the end of the QI requirement project cycle as determined by DHCS and CMS; and - 2.16.4.8.
 In accordance with 42 C.F.R. § 422.152 (c), develop a Chronic Care Improvement Program (CCIP) and establish criteria for participation in the program.
 The CCIP must be relevant to and target the Contractor's plan population.
 Although the Contractor has the flexibility to choose the design of their CCIPs, DHCS and CMS may require them to address specific topic areas.